 The most common causes of too much foam are too much detergent or not using a quality detergent like Ariel.
 Ariel is specially formulated to deliver the right level of cleaning power, with added ingredients that ensure the levels of suds are also controlled to an optimum level.

 So the best thing you can do to prevent excessive foam is adding just the right amount of a quality detergent.
-The easiest solution is to use a pre-dosed detergent such as Ariel 3in1 PODS Washing Capsules Regular, or use a dosing device with your Ariel detergent.
+The easiest solution is to use a pre-dosed detergent such as Ariel 3in1 PODS Washing Capsules Original, or use a dosing device with your Ariel detergent.

 How else can you solve it?